AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

     |left|The distance to the left side.|
     |top|The height of the upper-left corner, including the height of text.|
     |text|The text in the watermark.|
     |font|The format of the text.
-You can set multiple font attributes together by separating every two of them with a space.    -   **font-style**: specifies the font style.
+You can set multiple font attributes together by separating them with spaces.     -   **font-style**: specifies the font style.
     -   **font-weight**: specifies the font weight.
     -   **font-size**: specifies the font size.
     -   **font-family**: specifies the font family. |